 Two Michelin-starred dining experience

-Simply the best restaurant in Scotland, and the only one in the country to hold two Michelin stars.
-Andrew Fairlie is one of Britain’s most celebrated chefs, and his exquisite restaurant is a sumptuous setting for a meal that will live long in the memory, combining the very best in French and Scottish cooking.
-Andrew’s signature dish is the smoked lobster, its intense smokiness coming from a five-hour infusion over whisky barrel chips.
+The only one restaurant in Scotland to hold two Michelin stars.
+This exquisite restaurant is a sumptuous setting for a meal that will live long in the memory, combining the very best in French and Scottish cooking.
+The signature dish is the smoked lobster, its intense smokiness coming from a five-hour infusion over whisky barrel chips.

 - DINNER - MONDAY TO SATURDAY CLOSED